Federal Anti-Kickback Statute – 42 U.S.C. § 1320a-7b

 On a similar note, employee compensation issues, as long as they have a legitimate relationship with the provider, won't qualify as a kickback or bribe.
 There are also other provisions that exist which exempt specific business relationships from coverage of the statute.

 The bottom line provisions of 42 U.S.C. § 1320a-7b Anti-Kickback Statute are primarily focused at the patient referral and kickback activity explained above, and not at valid healthcare providers who give services compensated by federal tax dollars.
+Health care providers might receive a subpoena from the Office of Inspector General.

 Legal Penalties for Anti-Kickback Statute